qarmin/czkawka/README.md

 Code is distributed under MIT license.

 Icon is created by [jannuary](https://github.com/jannuary) and licensed CC-BY-4.0.

+Windows dark theme is used from AdMin repo - https://github.com/nrhodes91/AdMin with MIT license

 Program is completely free to use.